 Cloud computing has carved a niche for itself and has begun to transform how many industries work, including the healthcare industry.
-Cloud application development is all set to change how healthcare industries will work today and tomorrow.
+SAAS development is all set to change how healthcare industries will work today and tomorrow.

-Here is how cloud applications can help save time and money for the healthcare industry:
+Here is how SAAS developments can help save time and money for the healthcare industry:

 Cloud computing enables healthcare providers to adopt agile business models, offer cost-effective services, develop new capabilities, and share information across the different areas of the healthcare industry.
 The need to manage different customers has increased the demand for flexible systems for offering better services.